bubbapang/personal-site/README.md

 # Adam Pangelinan's Personal Site

 This repository contains the code for my personal website.
-The website is made up of six main pages: Home, About, Now, Portfolio, Blog, and Contact.
+The website is made up of six main pages: Home, About, Now, Portfolio, Essays, and Contact.

 ## Pages